-Funding: The preparation of this report was funded in part through grants from the United States Department of Transportation - Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) - under provisions of "Moving Ahead for Progress in the 21st Century (MAP21).
+Funding: The preparation of this report was funded in part through grants from the United States Department of Transportation - Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) - under provisions of Fixing America's Surface Transportation Act (FAST Act).
 Please see AMBAG's Overall Work Program (OWP) and Budget for additional funding detail.
 The OWP can be downloaded at www.ambag.org.